romland/itemLens/README.md

 I am no fan of data-entry, so, adding new products/items should be as automated as possible (using any device).
 Most of the effort of making this app went into making a pleasant and fast work-flow.
-It optionally uses machine learning of various types: language and vision models, object classification, OCR, background removal, segmentation.
+It optionally uses machine learning of various types: language and vision models, object classification, OCR, background removal, segmentation, TTS.

 There's also a primal satisfaction in simply admiring my stuff; swimming through a hoard of tools, books, and components like Scrooge McDuck. itemLens is the digital equivalent: a way to inspect and appreciate your entire collection without having to drag 20 boxes out of the attic.